kmaterna/Strain_2D/readme.md

 5. <ins>huang</ins>: the weighted nearest neighbor algorithm of Mong-Han Huang.
 Two additional config parameters are required to use this method.

-### Pending methods:
-1.  <ins>tape</ins>: a wavelet-based matlab program from Tape, Muse, Simons, Dong, Webb, "Multiscale estimation of GPS velocity fields," Geophysical Journal International, 2009 (https://github.com/carltape/compearth).
-It is not fully integrated yet.
+6.  <ins>tape</ins>: a wavelet-based matlab program from Tape, Muse, Simons, Dong, Webb, "Multiscale estimation of GPS velocity fields," Geophysical Journal International, 2009 (https://github.com/carltape/compearth).
+Needs a matlab installation and some manual run steps.

 ### Not included methods:
 If you have another strain method that you'd be willing to contribute, I would love to work with you to include it!
 More methods results in a more robust estimate of strain rate variability.